esa/pagmo2/doc/sphinx/docs/cpp/bfe.rst

    Like :cpp:class:`~pagmo::problem`, :cpp:class:`~pagmo::algorithm`, and many other
-   pagmo classes, :cpp:class:`~pagmo::batch_fitness_evaluator` is a generic container (or, in the parlance of C++, a *type-erased* class) which stores internally a user-defined batch fitness evaluator (or, UDBFE for short) which actually implements the fitness evaluation in batch mode.
+   pagmo classes, :cpp:class:`~pagmo::batch_fitness_evaluator` is a generic container (or, in the parlance of C++, a *type-erased* class) which stores internally a user-defined batch fitness evaluator (UDBFE for short) which actually implements the fitness evaluation in batch mode.
 Users are free to either use one of the evaluators provided with pagmo, or to write their own UDBFE.